Huasenberg/Sudoku-Vocabulary/README.md

 - When a user completes the board, the user can click the "check" button and if the board is correct, a victory toast will pop up and a victory sound file will play.

 - When a user does not complete the board, if the user clicks the "check" button, a toast will prompt the user that the puzzle is not completed

+### `Scenario 1`

+- Given: The user has finished solving the puzzle (filled in all the cells that were not pre-filled)
+- When: The user clicks on the 'check' button
+- Then: A vicotry toast will appear on the screen accompanied by a victory sound

+### `Scenario 2`

+- Given: The user has not finished solving the puzzle (has not filled in all the cells that were not pre-filled)
+- When: The user clicks on the 'check' button
+- Then: A toast will appear on the screen telling the user that the puzzle is not completed yet

+### `Scenario 3`

+- Given: The user has finished solving the puzzle, but solved it incorrectly (filled in some or all the cells that were not prefilled with incorrect values)
+- When: The user clicks on the 'check' button
+- Then: A toast will appear on the screen telling the user that the puzzle is not completed yet

 ## 8. APP ICON